 Murrieta is one of 220 California jurisdictions that have not made sufficient progress toward either lower income (very low and low income) RHNA unit production or failed to submit the latest (2019) Annual Progress Report.
 As a result, the City is subject to streamlined ministerial approval process for proposed housing developments with at least 50 percent affordable units.
 If the jurisdiction also has insufficient progress toward their above-moderate income RHNA unit production, then they are subject to the more inclusive streamlining for developments with at least 10 percent affordability.
-The streamlined ministerial approval process was introduced as part of Senate Bill 35 (Chapter 366, Statutes of 2017) in 2017.138 annual revenues less expenditures for fiscal years 2016-17 through 2018-19.
-The City recorded surpluses in each year between 2016-17 and 2018-19.
+The streamlined ministerial approval process was introduced as part of Senate Bill 35 (Chapter 366, Statutes of 2017) in 2017.

 The City of Murrieta's fiscal health evaluation, including audit findings, revenue sources, expenditure categories, long-term obligations, reserves, and California State Auditor assessment is presented in the sections that follow.
-The City's net position is presented in Figure 101 as
+The City's net position is presented in Figure 101 as annual revenues less expenditures for fiscal years 2016-17 through 2018-19.
+The City recorded surpluses in each year between 2016-17 and 2018-19.

-138 Source: California Department of Housing and Community Development, "SB 35 Statewide Determination Summary"
+&lt;sup>136 Source: California Department of Housing and Community Development, "SB 35 Statewide Determination Summary"

-Figure 101.
-Net Position Murrieta riguio 101.
-11011 0011011 manneta
+Figure 101: Net Position - Murrieta